Unfinished

 Description:

-The Sweetwater Wetlands is a constructed oasis of ponds and streams using reclaimed water provided by the Tucson Water Treatment Plant.
-It is a 60-acre park with more than 2.5 miles of shady pathways accessible to visitors.
-Hiking opportunities include a 0.25-mile paved loop, a more extensive set of trails constructed with packed granite, and a few short natural surfaces through more secluded riparian habitat.
+This constructed wetland is associated with the Tucson Water Treatment Plant which provides reclaimed water for the ponds and streams.
+The Sweetwater Wetlands has more than 2.5 miles of pathways accessible to visitors.
+The pathways include a 0.25-mile paved loop, a more extensive set of pathways constructed with packed granite, and a few short dirt trails through more secluded riparian habitat.
+Hikers are offered many routes through the wetlands depending on their preferences and abilities.

-Sweetwater Wetlands is the best wetland birding site in Tucson.
-Multiple jetties and ramadas are available for viewing waterfowl, warblers and associated wildlife.
-Frequent interpretive signs located along the trails explain wetland botany, hydrology and ornithology.
-Hikers can even access self-guided tours using QR codes on any smart device.
-Further, on Wednesday mornings in the cool season, the Tucson Audubon Society hosts a field trip to tour the wetlands with a personal guide.
+Sweetwater Wetlands Park offers a unique opportunity to learn about wetland botany, hydrology, ornithology, and wildlife biology.
+That is, guests can access self-guided tours using QR codes on any smart device.
+Further, on Wednesday mornings in the cool season, the Tucson Audubon Society hosts a field trip to see waterfowl and warblers with a personal guide.

 This is a hiking experience that changes dramatically with the seasons, and can be customized to hikers’ abilities, making it a destination that deserves multiple revisits.